-Stimulants work by acting on the central nervous system to increase alertness and cognitive function.
-Stimulants can be prescription medications or illicit substances such as cocaine.
+Stimulants work by acting on the central nervous system (CNS) to increase alertness and cognitive function.
+Stimulants can be prescription medications or illicit substances, such as Cocaine.
 Stimulants may be taken orally, snorted, or injected.
-If you have a stimulant addiction, seek help today.
+If you have a Stimulant addiction, seek help today.

-This class of drugs is considered central nervous system stimulants.
+This class of drugs is considered CNS Stimulants.
 They work by increasing the amounts of the neurotransmitters dopamine and norepinephrine in the brain.
-The increase of these chemicals in the brain improves concentration and decreases the fatigue that are common with individuals who suffer from ADHD.
-However, they can also cause severe negative effects and addiction.
+The increase of these chemicals in the brain improves concentration and decreases the fatigue common in individuals who suffer from ADHD.
+However, Stimulants can also cause severe negative effects and addiction.

 Prescription Stimulant Brands

-Dexedrine, also called Dextroamphetamine, it is a potent central nervous system stimulant and amphetamine.
+Dexedrine, also called Dextroamphetamine, it is a potent CNS Stimulant and Amphetamine.
 On the market for American consumers since 1976, Dexedrine is most commonly used to treat ADHD.
-The drug was used by military air, tank, and special forces as a ‘go-pill’ during fatigue-inducing missions such as night-time bombing missions or extended combat operations from World War II through the Gulf War.
+The drug was used by military air, tank, and special forces during fatigue-inducing missions such as night-time bombing missions or extended combat operations from World War II through the Gulf War.

 This drug was approved for the treatment of hyperactive children in 1955.
-Ritalin differs from Dexedrine and Adderall because it is a methylphenidate.
-It acts in a similar way of amphetamines; however, it is milder than amphetamine-based drugs.
+Ritalin differs from Dexedrine and Adderall because it is a Methylphenidate.
+It acts in a manner similar to Amphetamines; however, it is milder than Amphetamine-based drugs.

 Approved in 2000, Concerta is a relatively new drug used to treat ADHD.
 Concerta is an extended-release version of Ritalin.

-The stimulants class wouldn’t be complete without mentioning cocaine, crack and crystal meth.
-These drugs all produce effects similar to those of prescription stimulants.
-While prescription stimulants are designed as time-release drugs, illicit stimulants produce a shorter and more intense high.
+A description of the Stimulant class wouldn’t be complete without mentioning Cocaine, Crack, and Crystal Meth.
+These drugs all produce effects similar to those of prescription Stimulants.
+But while prescription Stimulants are designed as time-release drugs, illicit Stimulants produce a shorter and more intense high.

-Prescription stimulants are classified as a Schedule II drug under the Controlled Substances Act because they have a high potential for abuse and addiction.
-Approximately 900,000 Americans abuse prescription stimulants every month.
+Prescription Stimulants are classified as Schedule II drugs under the Controlled Substances Act because they have a high potential for abuse and addiction.
+Approximately 900,000 Americans abuse prescription Stimulants every month.

 - Decreased appetite